 QuickBooks Desktop provides the option to record a bounced check that you receive from a customer as payment in sales receipts or invoices.
 QuickBooks tags the invoice as ‘unpaid’ and lets you enter the fee charged by the bank for bounced checks.

-QuickBooks Desktop will make a new invoice for the NSF (non-sufficient funds) fee levied by the bank and you must send it back to the customer along with the bounced check.
-Follow the instructions given below carefully to file a bounced cheque.
+QuickBooks Desktop will make a new invoice for the NSF (non-sufficient funds) fee levied by the bank, and you must send it back to the customer along with the bounced check.
+Follow the instructions given below carefully for how to record returned check in QuickBooks Desktop.

 • Open QuickBooks Desktop and proceed to ‘Customers’ from the top menu bar.